Dendrocygna bicolor, fulvous-whistling-duck

 Vocalization

-The primary vocalization of the fulvous whistling duck is a series of high-pitched whistling calls, which give it its common name.
+The primary vocalization of the Fulvous Whistling-duck is a series of high-pitched whistling calls, which give it its common name.
 These whistles are often described as clear and melodious, with a rising and falling tone.
 The call is typically rendered as "wee-wee-wee" or "woo-woo-woo," and can be quite loud, carrying over long distances.

 These vocalizations serve various purposes within the social dynamics of the fulvous whistling duck population.
 They are used to maintain contact between individuals, especially when they are flying in groups or moving between feeding and roosting sites.
 The calls help to coordinate the movements of the flock and keep individuals together.